-The valley occupied by the Khakoo Singphos, which I had thus crossed, is bounded to the N. E. by the Mishmee mountains, and to the S. W. by the Mishmee mountains, and not of any great extent: it is drained by the Tenga Panee.
-The whole valley is comparatively high, and may be considered as a low table land: it is incomparably the finest part of our territory inhabited by Singphos, that I have yet seen: between Itusa and Lattora, I passed, although it was a short march, five large villages; and whatever the case may be with the other portions of our Singpho territory, this valley is very populous and highly flourishing.
-Luttora is a village of no great size: formerly Luttora Gam was the chief of the whole valley, but his followers, since the affair of the Dupha Gam, have divided themselves between Itusa and Ittanshantan Gams who are friendly to our Government.
+The valley occupied by the Khakhoo Singphos, which I had thus crossed, is bounded to the N.E. by the Mishmee mountains, and to the S.W. by the Minaboom range; it is of a triangular form, and not of any great extent: it is drained by the Tenga Pánee.
+The whole valley is comparatively high, and may be considered as a low table-land: it is incomparably the finest part of our territory inhabited by Singphos, that I have yet seen: between Itusa and Luttora, I passed, although it was a short march, five large villages; and whatever the case may be with the other portions of our Singpho territory, this valley is very populous and highly flourishing.
+Luttora is a village of no great size: formerly Luttora Gam was the chief of the whole valley; but his followers, since the affair of the Dupha Gam, have divided themselves between Itusa and Ittanshantan Gams, who are friendly to our Government.

-From Itusa Gam I met great attention; from Luttora Gam, until lately an avowed enemy to our Government, I received a visit, being the first he ever paid to any officer.
-He made the usual professions of submission; but on my telling him that he should send in his submission to the officers at Sadiya, he replied very quietly, that he must first communicate with the Dupha Gam.
-(Latterly I understand that he has sent his submission in to the Political Agent.)
-He was attended with a considerable number of men armed with lances and dhaos.
-He is a large, ruffianly-looking man, nearly blind, and for a Singpho very dirty.
-He was attended with an adherent of the Dupha Gam, who had just returned from Hookum.
-This man descanted on the general satisfaction given to the chiefs about Hookum by the presents of Captain Hannay, and he said that all the chiefs had agreed to bury the remembrance of all former feuds in oblivion.
+From Itasa Gam I met great attention; from Luttora Gam, until lately an avowed enemy to our Government, I received a visit, being the first he ever paid to any officer.
+He made the usual professions of submission; but on my telling him that he should send in his submission to the officers at Sadiyá, he replied very quietly, that he must first communicate with the Dupha Gam.

+(Latterly, I understand that he has sent his submission in to the political agent.)
+He was attended by a considerable number of men, armed with lances and dhaos.
+He is a large, ruffianly-looking man, nearly blind, and, for a Singpho, very dirty.
+He was attended by an adherent of the Dupha Gam, who had just returned from Hookum.
+This man descanted on the general satisfaction given to the chiefs about Hookum by the presents of Capt.
+Hannay, and he said that all the chiefs had agreed to bury the remembrance of all former feuds in obliviou.